projectriff/riff/rfc/rfc-0006-child-resource-names.md

 ## Problem
 When a controller creates a new resource, it needs to either pick a static name or let Kubernetes generate a name.
 Static names are predictable, but may already be in use.
-Generated names cannot be predicated, but are guaranteed to be available.
+Generated names cannot be predicted, but are guaranteed to be available.
 As the authors of reconcilers, we must define how each controlled resource is named.

 ### Anti-Goals
 This RFC does not prescribe which naming scheme to use for any specific resource.